Youth ministry is everyone’s ministry.

 When children are baptized, we make promises on behalf of the whole church.
 Just as the parents and sponsors make their promises, the whole church is asked, “People of God, do you promise to support [this person] and pray for them in their new life in Christ?”
 Whether a child was baptized here or in another congregation, we carry out these promises made by the people of God.
 Sometimes our support and prayers are invisible, yet how meaningful when the recipient knows that we care and are praying!

-Confirmation Class is designed for the 7th, 8th, and early 9th grades.
+Students in grades seven and eight will be part of our confirmation class in room 13.
 The basic text is Martin Luther’s Small Catechism, which covers five fundamental symbols of our faith: The Ten Commandments, The Apostles’ Creed, The Lord’s Prayer, Baptism, and Holy Communion.
 The class is taught jointly by the Pastor and Youth Minister.
 The Affirmation of Baptism service is held on Reformation Sunday of the ninth grade year.
 This event signifies the official reception of young persons into full adult membership and marks an important rite of passage.

 Performing the ministry of an acolyte helps to shape young people as valued participants in offering prayer and praise in worship.
 Children are trained in the details of service as an acolyte.
 Primary tasks are lighting candles at the beginning of worship, assisting with the distribution of communion, and extinguishing the candles at the close of worship.
 Our high school students have also served as Lectors, and Assisting Ministers.